alkem-io/server/README.md

 - `AUTH_AAD_CLIENT_APP_ID`, `AUTH_AAD_CHERRYTWIST_API_SCOPE`, `AUTH_AAD_TENANT`, `AUTH_AAD_TEST_HARNESS_PASSWORD`, `AUTH_AAD_CHERRYTWIST_API_APP_ID`, `AUTH_AAD_MSGRAPH_API_SCOPE` and `AUTH_AAD_UPN_DOMAIN` env variables  must be provided for authenticated scenarios.
 - `AUTH_ENABLED` env variable must be set to `true`.
 - `AUTH_AAD_TEST_HARNESS_PASSWORD` and `AUTH_AAD_MSGRAPH_API_SECRET` secrets (also env variables) need to be provided
+- `LOGGING_EXCEPTIONS_ENABLED=false` can be used to disable logging the exceptions (exceptions are quite verbose and will pollute the test results log).
 - In order to run the integration tests, navigate to the `/Server` repository, and execute the following command: `npm run test:e2e`
   - To run specific suite: `npm run-script test:e2e jest --config ./test folder>/<test suite file>` (i.e. `./test/user.e2e-spec.ts`)
 - The results of the test, will be displayed at the end of the execution.